zkenes/kazpost-messenger-server/investigation.md

         CreateAt DESC
     LIMIT :Limit OFFSET :Offset

-Merging these two queries (removing the superfluous `ORDER BY` as above), while retaining the underlying order:
+Merging these two queries (removing the superfluous `ORDER BY` as above) and adding a bit to identify the centre channel posts and thus retain the required order looks like this:

     SELECT
         post.*,
-        post.Id = centreChannelPost.Id AS is_centre_channel
+        post.Id = windowPost.Id AS InWindow
     FROM (
         SELECT
             Id,